-We also saw that there was a merciful reason why He isn't judging all in exactly the same vein.
+We also saw that there was a merciful reason why He is not judging all in exactly the same vein.

 Now judgment, undoubtedly, depends upon a number of factors, but the degree and proximity of exposure to the glory of God plays a major role.
 Remember how patient God was during the days of Eli, and his sons, Hophni and Phinehas?

-I Samuel 3:1 And the child Samuel ministered unto the Lord before Eli.
-And the word of the Lord was precious in those days.
-There was no open vision.
+I Samuel 3:1 Now the boy Samuel ministered to the Lord before Eli.
+And the word of the Lord was rare in those days; there was no widespread revelation.

-In addition to that, it says that, "Eli's eyes were dim", and I think that there are two meanings one can get from this.
-One was that his eyes literally were dim, so that he was virtually blind, and two, that he was losing his spiritual perception, and he really couldn't give his sons the kind of guidance that they needed.
+In addition to that, it says that, "Eli's eyes were dim," and I think that there are two meanings one can get from this.
+One was that his eyes literally were dim, so that he was virtually blind, and two, that he was losing his spiritual perception, and he really could not give his sons the kind of guidance that they needed.
 And so God waited patiently before He carried out the execution of those two men.

 We also see that principle back in the book of Ecclesiastes:

-Ecclesiastes 8:10-12 And so I saw the wicked buried, who had come and gone from the place of the holy, and they were forgotten in the city where they had so done.
-This is also vanity.
-Because sentence against an evil work is not executed speedily, therefore the heart of the sons of men is fully set in them to do evil.
-Though a sinner does evil an hundred times, and his days be prolonged, yet surely I know that it shall be well with them who fear God, who fear before Him.
+Ecclesiastes 8:10-12 Then I saw the wicked buried, who had come and gone from the place of holiness, and they were forgotten in the city where they had so done.
+This also is vanity.
+Because the sentence against an evil work is not executed speedily, therefore the heart of the sons of men is fully set in them to do evil.
+Though a sinner does evil a hundred times, and his days are prolonged, yet surely I know that it will be well with those who fear God, who fear before Him.

 Ecclesiastes 8:10-12 (New Living Testament) I have seen the wicked buried with honor.
 How strange that they were the very ones who frequented the temple, and are praised in the very city where they committed their crimes.
 When a crime is not punished, people feel that it is safe to do wrong.
 But, even though a person sins a hundred times, and lives a long time, I know that those who fear God will be better off.